 Some of them I’ve used a lot.
 Some of them less.
 For all goes that throughout the last couple of years I’ve kept an eye on the industry.
 I’m a frequent visitor of the learn Russian subreddit.
 It’s a forum where other learners share how they’re learning.
 So you won’t find the same 5 apps repeated ad nausea here.

-Duolingo is one of the most popular apps to learn a foreign language.
+Duolingo is one of the most popular apps to learn Russian.
 The app teaches you Russian through a combination of flash cards with gamification.

 Pros of Duolingo